KuebV/Biotransformer-Assistant-GUI/README.md

 # Development & Forking
 This project does not include the entire codebase for the Application, only the scripts due to their importance.
+However, this may change to include all components and source code from the project

 ## Changes
 - Biotransformer Assistant runs off of the Game Engine Unity, for its compatibility with MacOS & Linux operating systems and performance